tc39/proposal-smart-pipelines/readme.md

 syntax enables especially pithy, terse [tacit programming][].

-In addition, many JavaScript console [REPLs][], such as those of the WebKit Web Inspector and the Node.js interactive console… [TO DO]
+In addition, many JavaScript console [REPLs][], such as those of the WebKit Web Inspector and the Node.js interactive console… [TODO]

 Several disadvantages to these prior approaches may increase the probability of developer surprise, in which “surprise” refers to behavior difficult to predict